hypernova-developer/Jenny/README.md

 - **Sentinel Core:** Performs heuristic process analysis and active network monitoring to identify unsigned binaries and unverified socket connections.
 - **CompileX Engine:** High-performance compilation utility built for aggressive execution speed and operational efficiency.
   - *Note:* The CompileX module has been migrated from batch execution scripts to a compiled C++ implementation.
+  - *NOTE:* The CompileX module used in Jenny Toolkit CLI project is a different edition from the original one.
+The module from this project has the ability to be configured out of the code and be changed without being compiled again.

 ---